 This theme is working with the assessment of agricultural systems vulnerability to climate change.
 This for supporting the agricultural sector with knowledge for climate adaptation and mitigation.

 The natural resource base in agriculture has undergone degradation during a long time and continues to be under threat from various pressures such as unsustainable practices and erratic climate conditions.
-Over the years societies have adapted farming practices to cope with environmental change and climate variability, but the present speed and intensity of climate change is challenging the capacity of agricultural communities in developing countries to adapt.
-Agriculture in these countries has a significant share of the national economy and has the highest percentage of the national population involved.
+Over the years societies have adapted farming practices to cope with environmental change and climate variability, but the present speed and intensity of climate change is challenging the capacity of agricultural communities in low-income countries to adapt.

-Strategies and actions for climate adaptation and bio-based development are central in the strive for food security, poverty alleviation and economic growth.
-Adaptation will need a transformation of agricultural systems to be more productive, less vulnerable and to result in reduced carbon footprint.
+Climate adaptation and bio-based development are central in the strive for food security, poverty alleviation and economic growth.
+Adaptation will need a transformation of agricultural systems to be more productive, less vulnerable, improve the use natural resources and result in reduced carbon footprint.
+Agriculture in low-income countries has a significant share of the national economy and has the highest percentage of the national population involved.

 Theme leader: Abraham Joel email@example.com

-Assistant theme leader: Libére Nkurunziza email@example.com
+Deputy theme leader: Kristina Marquardt Kristina.Marquardt@slu.se